 In addition, at this stage there is a reflex created in response to a rapid stretch on the muscle.
 This reflex is a stimulated muscle spindle that sends information to the spinal cord.
 Think of jumping, once lowering into the jump, eccentric forces are created to allow for a controlled fall versus a free fall.
 The faster and more forceful the drop, the more power is created.9,10

 After the eccentric phase there is a delay in the signaling from neurons before a concentric action occurs, known as “amortization.”
 Amortization is an isometric or static contraction that occurs before a concentric contraction of the muscle can occur.
 For example, in a countermovement jump, this is when the body is as low as possible right before propulsion.

-In this stage, pre-activation of the muscle has been created from the eccentric phase to generate stiffness in the muscle and joint.8,10 The longer the delay in this stage, the more energy that will be lost towards force production.9 Both leg stiffness and neural feedback enhancements are critical to increasing performance.
+In this stage, pre-activation of the muscle has been created from the eccentric phase to generate stiffness in the muscle and joint.8,10 This stage and the eccentric phase causes an increase in concentric phase power output.
+The longer the delay in this stage, the more energy that will be lost towards force production.9 Both leg stiffness and neural feedback enhancements are critical to increasing performance.